flutter/website/src/community/china/index.md

 {% endfor -%}
 </div>

-### Download Flutter archives based on a mirrored URL
+### Download Flutter archives based on a mirror site

-To download Flutter archives from a mirrored URL, replace `storage.googleapis.com` with the URL of your trusted mirror.
+To download Flutter from the [SDK archive][] from a mirror, replace `storage.googleapis.com` with the URL of your trusted mirror.
+Use your mirror site in the browser or in other applications like IDM or Thunder.
 This should improve download speed.
-You can use the mirror URL in other applications to download software.

-To change a Google storage site to a CFUG storage site, replace the example original URL with the example mirror URL.
+[SDK archive]: {{site.url}}/release/archive

+The following example shows how to change the URL for Flutter's download site from Google's archive to CFUG's mirror.

 {% comment %} Nav tabs {% endcomment -%}
 <ul class="nav nav-tabs" id="china-os-dl-tabs" role="tablist">